franzbischoff/false.alarm/.github/gitpod-Instructions.md

 ## DON'T TOUCH ANYTHING YET, README FIRST

-It is possible that at this moment gitpod is setting up the project for the first time.
+It is possible that at this moment, gitpod is setting up the project for the first time.

 Let it install all dependencies first, start the extensions, etc.